JelleZijlstra/taxonomy/docs/citation-group.md

 # Citation group

-"Citation group" are an organizing tool used in the database to group similar [articles](/docs/article).
+"Citation groups" are an organizing tool used in the database to group similar [articles](/docs/article).
 There are three kinds of citation groups:

 - Journal articles are grouped in journals